SH.03 - Campus Policies

 SH.03.E – Drug and Alcohol Prevention Program for Students and Employees

 Tulsa Community College recognizes its responsibility as an educational institution to promote a healthy and productive learning environment.
 To that end, and based on the policies established by the Tulsa Community College Board of Regents and state and federal laws, the College has established a program to aid in the prevention of drug and alcohol abuse by its students and employees.

-The Chief Human Resources Officer and the Senior Student Affairs Officer have been assigned the coordination of this policy for TCC.
+The Chief Human Resources Officer and the Vice President of Student Affairs have been assigned the coordination of this policy for TCC.
 Those with questions regarding this policy, may contact either of them at (918) 595-7856 or (918) 595-7901, respectively, or by visiting their offices.

 Activities Prohibited by Tulsa Community College

 Tulsa Community College prohibits the unlawful manufacture, distribution, possession or use of illegal drugs and alcohol in the workplace, on College property, or as part of College-sponsored activities.
 Under certain circumstances, the use of alcohol may be permitted by the College at College-sponsored or College-authorized activities as approved by the Vice President for Administration and Chief Operating Officer.

 Serious health risks associated with the use of drugs or the abuse of alcohol include, but are not limited to: addiction to or dependency upon the substance, memory loss, liver failure, kidney failure, cancer of the kidney or liver, personal injuries while under the influence, infectious diseases, including AIDS (if needles or other delivery devices are shared), a lowered immune system, heart damage, loss of ability to concentrate or reason, personality changes, insanity, hallucinations, delusions, depression, inability to sleep or to remain awake, loss of judgment, and death.
 The use of drugs or alcohol before or during pregnancy can lead to birth defects or death to the children involved.